 IE.4 The present Science Advisory further addresses this question in light of the

 new evidence.
-The Science Advisory has nothing to do with the interpretation of current AHA’s and other societies’ guidance but was drafted to highlight an issue that may be considered by subsequent guidelines committees.
+The Science Advisory has no role in the interpretation of current guidance from the AHA or other societies but was drafted to highlight an issue that may be considered by subsequent guidelines committees.

 1